y39xing/y39xing.github.io/index.md

 Finishied 2A term in Spring 2021.

-In Fall 2021,Worked as a CTSA at University of Waterloo(in Math Faculty).
+In Fall 2021, I worked as a CTSA at University of Waterloo(in Math Faculty).

 Currently in 2B term.